ozanmakes/github-browse-file/README.md

 github-browse-file
 ==================

-View the file you're editing in Emacs on GitHub.
+View the file you're editing in Emacs on GitHub or Bitbucket depending on the value of `remote.origin.url`.

 ### Installation: